-Since its launch in 2006, the ISO27k Forum has grown steadily into a supportive and friendly global community of over 3,000 information security professionals, most of whom are actively using the ISO/IEC 27000-series standards and willing to share their queries, experience and expertise freely with others.
+Since its launch back in 2006, the ISO27k Forum has grown steadily into a supportive and friendly global community of nearly 5,000 information security professionals, most of whom are actively using the ISO/IEC 27000-series standards and willing to share their experience, expertise and wisdom freely with others.

-Membership of the Forum is free for those with a genuine professional interest in the ISO27k standards (information security managers, CISOs, analysts, auditors, consultants, MSc and PhD students, members of ISO/IEC JTC1/SC 27 and others), particularly those who have practical implementation experience and knowledge they are willing to share with the community, and those who are taking their first baby steps towards adopting the standards.
+Membership of the Forum is free for those with a genuine professional interest in the ISO27k standards, particularly those with practical implementation experience and knowledge they are willing to share with the community.
+We also welcome newbies taking their first baby steps, studying and in time maybe adopting the standards.

 The Forum’s purpose

-This is a practitioners’ group with a practical rather than theoretical focus, where (almost!) every contribution is treasured and every member valued.
-We mostly discuss practical matters of interest to those interpreting and applying the ISO27k standards in real world situations (see the list of typical threads below).
+This is a practitioners’ group with a practical focus, where (almost!) every contribution is treasured and every member valued.
+We mostly discuss matters of interest and concern to those interpreting and applying the ISO27k standards in genuine real-world situations (see the typical topics).

 ISO27k Forum members: